kyma-project/rafter/README.md

 - Asset CR which manages a single asset or a package of assets
 - Bucket CR which manages buckets
-- AssetGroup CR which manages a group of assets of a specific type to make it easier to use and abstract webhook information
+- AssetGroup CR which manages a group of Asset CRs of a specific type to make it easier to use and abstract webhook information

 Rafter comes with the following set of services and extensions compatible with Rafter webhooks: